Lockett v. Ohio: Justice Blackmun's concurrence

-Justice Blackmun agreed with the majority of the opinion written by the Chief Justice, however he "would do so for a reason more limited than that which the plurality espouses, and for an additional reason not relied upon by the plurality."
+Justice Blackmun agreed with the majority of the opinion written by the Chief Justice, however, he "would do so for a reason more limited than that which the plurality espouses, and for an additional reason not relied upon by the plurality."

 Justice Marshall's concurrence

 In a separate special concurrence from Justice Blackmun, Justice Marshall noted his opposition of the death penalty on its face, and deemed it a form of cruel and unusual punishment in violation of the Eighth Amendment of the Constitution.
 Justice Marshall notes that "when a death sentence is imposed under the circumstances presented here, I fail to understand how any of my Brethren -- even those who believe that the death penalty is not wholly inconsistent with the Constitution -- can disagree that it must be vacated."

+Subsequent developments

+The constitutional requirement of individualized consideration was applied in Enmund v.
+Florida to rule out the death penalty for convictions of accomplices under the felony murder rule, even though the trial court found multiple aggravating circumstances and no mitigating circumstances.